James Hayton's PhD Academy

 A PhD as the pinnacle of the education system…

-If we run with this idea, if we view the education system as a pyramid, with a PhD at the top and primary or elementary school at the bottom, once we get past compulsory education as you go from one level to the next, some people leave and those who chose to and who have the grades to qualify move up.
-It’s only the people who do very well at all the earlier levels who go on to do PhDs.
+This makes sense, if we view the education system as a pyramid with a PhD at the top.
+It’s usually only the people who do very well at all the earlier levels who go on to do PhDs.

 But there’s a problem with thinking of a PhD this way…